MicrosoftDocs/powerquery-docs/powerquery-docs/combine-files-overview.md

    ![Combined files output](images/me-combine-files-overview-combine-files-output.png "Combined files output")

 You can easily combine all files within a given folder, as long as they have the same file type and structure (including the same columns).
-You can also apply additional transformation or extraction steps by modifying the automatically generated example query, without having to worry about modifying or creating additional function query steps.<!--Deleted so as not to say this three times in a row.-->
+You can also apply additional transformation or extraction steps by modifying the automatically generated example query, without having to worry about modifying or creating additional function query steps.

 >[!NOTE]
 >You can modify the steps inside the example query to change the function applied to each binary in your query.
 The example query is linked to the function, so any changes made to the example query will be reflected in the function query.